 Our medical practice offers microneedling treatments using platelet-rich plasma to induce cell turnover, healing and natural protein production.
-This nonsurgical rejuvenating treatment is popularly known as the Vampire Facial®, due to its use of platelets from the patient’s own blood, or collagen induction therapy owing to its reputation for stimulating collagen production.
+This nonsurgical rejuvenating treatment uses platelets from the patient’s own blood, or collagen induction therapy owing to its reputation for stimulating collagen production.

 PRP treatments include microneedling using the SkinPen® device and can deliver more comprehensive results than are typically seen through skin resurfacing alone.
 After drawing a sample of your blood, our certified plastic surgery nurse or certified physician assistant will use a centrifuge to separate the plasma.
-The plasma is then used as a topical treatment during the microneedling process (Vampire Facial®) or it can be strategically injected into the target areas (Vampire Facelift®).
+The plasma is then used as a topical treatment during the microneedling process or it can be strategically injected into the target areas.

 Depending on your unique complexion concerns, a range of needle depths may be used during your treatment.
 The longer the needle, the deeper the penetration into the skin’s surface, so longer needles may be used for deep scars or particularly damaged areas.
 Because microneedling creates tiny, micro-injuries in the skin, the PRP is able to penetrate the skin’s surface with ease, activating the stem cells in the skin and tissue.

 After, any remaining PRP may be injected into prominent scars, wrinkles and other areas using a fine needle.
-This process, known as the Vampire Facelift®, stimulates healing from within, promoting increased blood flow to the face and activating the skin’s stem cells.
+This process stimulates healing from within, promoting increased blood flow to the face and activating the skin’s stem cells.